 Cap-and-Trade Energy Tax Renewed in California

-Calling cap-and-trade a “down payment” for California’s ambitious climate change agenda, lawmakers Monday extended the emissions tax, due to reservations about concessions to oil and energy groups.
+SACRAMENTO, Calif.
+(CN) – Calling cap-and-trade a “down payment” for California’s ambitious climate change agenda, lawmakers Monday extended the emissions tax, despite environmentalists’ concerns over new tax breaks included for oil and energy groups.

 Democratic leaders called the extension an historic vote and a monumental compromise between business, environmental and agricultural interests.